LuigiLegion/gatsby-portfolio-site/content/blog/traid/index.md

 ### Tech Stack:

-Built using Ruby and Ruby on Rails on the backend and React and Bootswatch on the frontend.
+Built using Ruby, Ruby on Rails, and Active Record on the backend and React and Bootswatch on the frontend.

 ### Dev Team: